matthew-carroll/flutter_processing/CONTRIBUTING.md

 Request a review by @matthew-carroll.

 A PR that does not have an associated issue ticket will not be accepted.

+A PR that does not use `dart_fmt` with a 120 character line length will not be accepted.

 A PR without tests will not be accepted (with rare exceptions).